Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Theoretical Background

 \subsection{Bifurcations}

 Suppose that

 is a smooth map and $\mu$ is a parameter.
 We follow the notation in Subsection \ref{IntK}, that $DF(x)$ is the Jacobian of $F$ with respect to $x$.
 We use $F_\mu$ to denote the vector of partial derivatives of the components of $F$ with respect to $\mu$.
 Consider the system $F(x,\mu)=0$.
 When $\mu$ varies, the number of its solutions may change, implying bifurcations in the system.
-The following theorem can be seen as the definition of different bifurcations for simple eigenvalues.
+The following theorem provides sufficient conditions for certain bifurcations.
 One can refer to \cite{kuznetsov2004} for more information, as well as to \cite{rusu2016} for a particular application in central configurations. \begin{theo} Suppose that $F(x_0,\mu_0)=0$, and the Jacobian matrix $J_F=DF(x_0,\mu_0)$ has a simple eigenvalue $\lambda_0=0$ with eigenvector $v$.
 Denote by $w$ the adjoint eigenvector, i.e., $J_F^T w=0$, where $J_F^T$ is the transpose of $J_F$. \begin{enumerate} \item If $\left\{ \right.,$ \\then the system experiences a \textbf{fold bifurcation} at the equilibrium point $x_0$ as the parameter $\mu$ passes through the bifurcation value $\mu=\mu_0$. \item If $\left\{ \right.,$ \\then the system experiences a \textbf{transcritical bifurcation} at the equilibrium point $x_0$ as the parameter $\mu$ passes through the bifurcation value $\mu=\mu_0$. \item If $\left\{ \right.,$ \\then the system experiences a \textbf{pitchfork bifurcation} at the equilibrium point $x_0$ as the parameter $\mu$ passes through the bifurcation value $\mu=\mu_0$. \\If $w^T(D^3F(x_0,\mu_0)(v,v,v))<0$, the branches occur for $\mu>\mu_0$, and the bifurcation is \textbf{supercritical}.
 Otherwise, the branches occur for $\mu<\mu_0$, and the bifurcation is \textbf{subcritical}. \end{enumerate} \end{theo}